aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 How can we ask Dafny about such things?
 `assert` is how Dafny will tell you what it believes to be true.
+Most languages have a way for you to do "console log debugging" where you make changes, run the code, and check the output.
+`assert` is a way to do something similar.
+However, instead of checking specific value
+Dafny will check them all for you.

 Generally `Split` functions will return a single element if the character does not appear in the string.